Demeter29/Voices_of_the_Court/README.md

 # Installing

-The project is still in development, so there is no installer yet,
+The project is still in development, so there is no installer yet.